-Pelsaert has operated under the requirements of the Act and its Licence conditions.
-Led by an operations manager with over 20 years' experience in the aquaculture industry, the company has extensive aquaculture knowledge with demonstrated experience in aquaculture R&D, in part through partnership on the above-mentioned FRDC project.
-In respect of R&D, experience and skills for seaweed aquaculture, the company is being advised by an experienced aquaculture consultant who is familiar with working at the Abrolhos Islands.
+IOFA currently operates under the requirements of the Act and its Licence conditions.
+Led by an experienced Managing Director with over 14 years' experience in the aquaculture industry, the company has extensive aquaculture knowledge with demonstrated experience in aquaculture R&D. In respect of R&D, experience and skills for seaweed aquaculture, the company is collaborating with a Research Institution; namely, the University of Western Australia (UWA).
+IOFA has also enlisted Australian and international consultants with experience of industry best practice, including stock health management techniques and seaweed aquaculture.